AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

     ![](images/added-field.png){width="600" align="left"}

+Similarly, you can follow the aforementioned steps to add any new custom metadata fields based on your requirement that are needed in the metadata reports.

 ## Generate a multimedia report

 The **Multimedia** report provides detailed information about the multimedia used in your map, such as the title, type \(audio, video, and images\), files in which multimedia is used, and the reference type of the files, in which they have been used.
 You can also view the UUID and the location of the multimedia within the repository.
 You can create a report of the multimedia by performing the following steps:

-1. In the **Repository** panel, open the DITA map file in Map View.
+1. In the **Repository** panel, open the DITA map file in Map view.
 1. Select the **Open in map console** icon.

     ![](images/map-console.png){width="600" align="left"}